JonasTischer/jonastischer.com/content/posts/chinese-language-learning-story.md

 *"So, have you become fluent in Chinese now?"*

-The answer is a **Hell NO"**.
+The answer is a **Hell NO**.
 Learning Chinese is indeed a long-term commitment and fluency is a subjective concept.
 My ultimate goal is to use Chinese in a professional setting, and I still have a long way to go.

 However, I have now reached a level where I can read books, watch series, and communicate with locals with a degree of enjoyment, without feeling overly frustrated.
 I consider this a significant achievement and I am proud of my progress so far.